netgiro/netgiro.github.io/checkout.md

     - Success = true
     - PaymentSuccessful = false
     - ResultCode = PendingCustomerConfirmation (10425)

 - Cart confirmed by customer, reservation created and provider needs to confirm purchase by calling `ConfirmCart` -> **this is only for cases where provider sends `ConfirmationType = Manual` on `InsertCart`**
     - Success = true
     - PaymentSuccessful = false
     - ResultCode = ReservationCreatedAndWaitingForProviderConfirm (10426)

-  - Payment created
+  - Cart active, additional confirmation needed (in cases where SMS code needs to be inserted after SSN to confirm cart)
     - Success = true
+    - PaymentSuccessful = false
+    - ResultCode = AdditionalConfirmationNeeded (10428)

+- Cart confirmed by customer, reservation created and provider needs to confirm purchase by sending callback -> **this is only for cases where provider sends `ConfirmationType = ServerCallback` on `InsertCart`**
+    - Success = true
-    - PaymentSuccessful = TRUE
+    - PaymentSuccessful = false
-    - ResultCode = PaymentConfirmed (10200)
+    - ResultCode = ReservationCreatedAndWaitingForProviderCallback (10429)
 <br>

 ## ConfirmCart